Friday, August 8, 2008

 Toulouse, France

-Toulouse and it's quaint medieval row houses.
+Toulouse and its quaint medieval row houses.

-Toulouse and its famous tight inner city road ways.
+Toulouse and its famous tight inner city roadways.

 http://www.toulousedefrance.com/